-Sailing from Southhampton, we circle the British Isles on the Crown Princess going as far north as the Orkney Islands, settled 5000 years ago.
+Sailing from Southampton, we circle the British Isles on the Sky Princess going as far north as the Orkney Islands, settled 5000 years ago.
 We learn the fascinating history of Scotland, Ireland, and England from pre-Roman times through World War II and into the 21st Century.

 Included meals are denoted: Breakfast: B, Lunch: L, Dinner: D